 Even more than bandages, adhesive tape is the supply I use most in my backpacking first aid kit.
 When you’re on the go (especially as an outdoor guide), tape provides an easy way to cover and seal minor cuts from potential infection (after sanitizing of course).

-There are many varieties of athletic tape out there, but I tend to go for the 1″ variety, as it provides enough surface area to stick to itself and last throughout a full day of high activity.
+There are many varieties of athletic tape out there, but I tend to go for the one-inch type because it provides enough surface area to stick to itself and last throughout a full day of high activity.

 5. Tweezers and/or Safety Pins